 AI-driven automation learns from data and generalizes.
 A system trained on millions of medical images can identify anomalies in new scans it has never seen before.
 A language model can draft a legal summary, respond to a customer query, or generate a financial report from raw data.

-This means the categories of workers facing potential displacement have expanded significantly.
-Paralegals, junior analysts, radiologists’ assistants, customer service agents, and content moderators are now in a territory that was previously untouched by automation pressure.
+This means the categories of workers facing displacement pressure have expanded.
+Paralegals, junior analysts, radiologists’ assistants, customer service agents, and content moderators now face risks that were absent only a few years ago.

 Which Types of Tasks Are Most at Risk?

 A McKinsey Global Institute analysis found that around 60% of all occupations contain at least 30% of tasks that are technically automatable with current technology.
 The keyword is tasks, not jobs.
 Automation rarely eliminates an entire role at once.
-It tends to absorb specific task categories within a role, which restructures the job rather than deleting it outright.
+It absorbs specific task categories within a role, restructuring the job rather than deleting it outright.

 Repetitive data entry, standard document processing, basic quality checks, and rule-driven customer interactions sit at the highest-risk end.
 Roles requiring judgment in ambiguous situations, physical dexterity in unpredictable environments, and sustained human interaction sit at the lower-risk end.